Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pack Bug Spray

-Mosquitos come out in the greatest numbers in the summer months.
+Summer is one of the best times to visit Alaska.
+However, that’s when mosquitoes come out in the greatest numbers.
 You’re more likely to encounter them in parks or on hiking trails.
 It’s always good to have some bug spray on hand, even if you stick to the urban areas where they’re often fewer in number.

 Bring a Sleeping Mask

 Alaska’s long summer days are great for fun in the sun.
 The same can’t always be said for getting enough shut-eye, though.
-Even if you don’t think it will be a problem, it never hurts to have one of these masks on hand to block out the broad daylight in the dead of night!
+It never hurts to have a sleep mask on hand to block out the broad daylight in the dead of night!

 Make Flexible Plans

-If you’re connecting to coastal areas of Alaska, though, wind and fog can roll in at any time of the year.
-You may find your trip extended by a day or two!
-Take this factor into mind when you make your plans and give yourself a little leeway, just in case.
+You may find your trip extended by a day or two.
+Take this factor into mind when planning your Alaska itinerary and give yourself a little leeway, just in case.

 Midtown is better if you want a quieter location while maintaining easy access to restaurants and attractions.
-Hotels are cheaper and it’s often quieter and less crowded than downtown.
-You might prefer staying in Downtown Anchorage if you have a larger budget and want to be near the most famous attractions.
+Hotels are cheaper than downtown, too.
+You might prefer staying in downtown Anchorage if you have a larger budget and want to be near the most famous attractions.

 Is Anchorage a walkable city?